 We’re all having less sex, apparently.
 But is this new ‘Celibacy Syndrome’ really just women doing what they want? asks Emma Sayle

-The article stated that more than forty percent of 18 to 34-year-olds in the Land of the Rising Sun are still virgins.
+The article stated that more than forty percent of 18 to 34-year-olds in the Japan are still virgins.
 It’s not that they can’t get it either: another study by the Japan Family Planning Association found that 45 percent of Japanese women don’t want it.

 Women are very much the ones calling the shots most of the time now – I’ve built an empire on this fact, after all – and are now very comfortable saying ‘no’.
 Plus there is no longer this whole ‘got to find a husband and have babies in my twenties’ expectation anymore.

 When I was in my twenties, I was very much on a work and life mission.
 I loved my weekends away with the girls, my crazy sports races and I loved working hard on building my business.
 Sex and boys were way down my list of priorities and as a result, I actually had two separate years of no sex.
 They weren’t planned, they just happened and they were two great years.

 Modern life and libidos